 Timing is everything when it comes to GPS satellites and other space applications.
-Even just a one microsecond error in timing can lead to an error of 300 meters on the ground.
-Atomic clocks can maintain very precise timing, making them a great timing solution for GPS and other LEO satellites.
+Even just a one-microsecond error in timing can lead to an error of 300 meters on the ground.
+Because atomic clocks can maintain very precise timing, they're a great solution for GPS and other LEO satellites.

 Physicists discovered that atoms of specific elements oscillated at exactly the same rate.
 In 1967, the atomic clock timing standard was determined to be exactly 9,192,631,770 oscillations per second (Cesium 133 atom resonant frequency).

 When applying radio waves with the exact same frequency as the cesium, it begins to resonate and swings the atoms into a higher energy state.
 This is similar to when an opera singer sings a specific high note that causes a glass to resonate and then shatter.

 The idea was to use this heightened energy state to indicate that the radio wave frequency was exactly right.
 So using the quartz crystal's resonance, the frequency pulses it produces are used to determine the frequency of a radio wave transmitter (in hertz, a.k.a. "waves per second").